georgelake2/maven-central-cluster-analysis/README.md

 3. Configure database connection in notebooks
 4. Run notebooks in sequence (RQ1 → RQ2).
 It is recommended to run cell by cell, as some processes take a significant amount of time.

-## Citation
-If you use this analysis in your research, please cite:

-@inproceedings{lake2025unveiling,
-  title={Unveiling Dependency Clusters and Security Risks in the Maven Ecosystem Using Neo4j Analysis},
-  author={Lake, George and Zibran, Minhaz},
-  booktitle={Proceedings of the 21st International Conference on Mining Software Repositories},
-  year={2025}
-}

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.